 Breakdown of daily figures over the festive break.

-Provisional data for 28 December indicates a continued high level of cases of COVID-19 being recorded.
-The daily totals for each of the 25, 26, 27 and 28 December are the highest recorded in Scotland since the start of the pandemic.
+Provisional data indicates an increasing number of COVID-19 cases.
+Figures for 25, 26 and 27 December are the highest daily totals recorded in Scotland since the start of the pandemic.

 The figures are:

 25 December 2021: 8,252 cases